ArloysMacias/fitness4you/README.md

 #### Register Page
 This template is from django's inbuilt allauth.

 * The register page allows new users to be added to the database.
 This consists of a registration form where the user enters the information needed in order to successfully register as a user on the page.
-When the user clicks 'Sign up' a new user is added into the database.
+When the user clicks 'Sign up' a new user is added into the database and a successful registration message is shown.

 #### Login Page
-* When the user click the 'login' button they are redirected to the login page where they have to input user name and password in order to successfully log in.
+* When the user clicks the 'login' button they are redirected to the login page where they have to input user name and password in order to successfully log in.
 If an incorrect user name or password is entered the page is refreshed, the user is informed and asked to submit again.
 After successful login the user is redirected to 'Home' page.

 #### Logout Page
-* When the user click on the 'logout' button they are redirected to a confirmation page where the user is asked to confirm if they want to complete the log out.
+* When the user clicks on the 'logout' button they are redirected to a confirmation page where the user is asked to confirm if they want to complete the log out.
 Once logged out the user will be redirected to the 'Home' page.

 #### Admin Page
 * The admin page gives the superuser the option of modifying the products, delete and add new.
 In the 'Product list' the superuser can view individual products, delete, or modify them with the click of a button.
 The super user also has an added 'Management' option in the navbar where they can choose 'Add product' or 'Edit product' which takes the superuser to a form where all products can be accessed.